A Large Pairwise Far Family of Aronszajn Trees: Distinct Aronszajn Trees

 By the definition of $x_{i}$, there exists some $y \in s_{\alpha_{\delta,i}} = B \cap \alpha_{\delta,i}$ below $x_{i}$.
 But $x_i <_T y^*$, so $y <_T y^*$.
 This is a contradiction since $B$ is an antichain and both $y$ and $y^*$ are in $B$.
 This completes the proof of Theorem 2.1.

-Assaf Rinot has pointed out that Theorem 2.1 can also be proven using \cite[Theorem 5.4]{rinot29}.
-This theorem states that from the assumptions of Theorem 2.1, there exist normal $\kp$-Aronszajn trees $T_0$ and $T_1$ such that $T_0$ is special and $T_1$ is not special (these trees are $T(\rho_0)$ and $T(\rho_1)$ associated with walks on ordinals).
-It is not hard to show that the trees defined in \cite[Theorem 5.4]{rinot29} are $\rk$-embeddable.
+Assaf Rinot has pointed out an alternative proof of the existence of non-club-isomorphic normal $\ka$-complete $\rk$-embeddable $\kp$-Aronszajn trees under the assumptions of Theorem 2.1.
+We give a sketch of this proof now.
+Under those assumptions, by \cite[Theorem 5.4]{rinot29} there exist $\kp$-Aronszajn trees $T_0$ and $T_1$ such that $T_0$ is special and $T_1$ is normal and not special.
+These trees are $T(\rho_0)$ and $T(\rho_1)$ associated with walks on ordinals using a $C$-sequence of clubs bounded in order type by $\ka$, and assuming $\ka^{<\ka} = \ka$, such trees are $\R_\ka$-embeddable.
+Let $T_0'$ be a normal subtree of $T_0$.

-Now using the method of the proof of \cite[Proposition 3.7]{jk31}, we can enlarge $T_0$ and $T_1$ to normal $\ka$-complete $\rk$-embeddable $\kp$-Aronszajn trees $U_0$ and $U_1$ such that $U_0$ is special and $U_1$ is not special.
+Now using the method of the proof of \cite[Proposition 3.7]{jk31}, we can enlarge $T_0'$ and $T_1$ to normal $\ka$-complete $\rk$-embeddable $\kp$-Aronszajn trees $U_0$ and $U_1$ such that $U_0$ is special and $U_1$ is not special.
 But a special tree cannot be club isomorphic to a non-special tree, since by a straightforward argument if a tree is special on a club of levels, then it is special.

 Note however that this alternative proof does not obviously generalize to construct a large pairwise far family of Aronszajn trees, as we will do in the next section.